Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 - Use the Windows Azure Management Portal to create storage accounts and hosted service components.
 - Use the Windows Push Notification and Live Connect Portal to request credentials for use with WNS.
 - Deploy web site using Web Deploy.
-- Configure a Windows Metro Style client to receive notifications
+- Configure a Windows 8 Style UI client to receive notifications
 - Test sending notifications to your client app via WNS using the Windows Azure Toolkit for Windows 8 portal.

 <a name="Prerequisites" />